 Reducing water and power consumption is key – something that’s being managed in a variety of ways, such as:

-Old-school data centers are no longer adequate for the amount of storage required.
+Old-school data centres are no longer adequate for the amount of storage required.
 Racks of units with little ability to increase scale or flex according to demand are being phased out, and hyperscale facilities are taking over.
-These are enormous centers that use the latest tech to allow multiple servers to work together.
-They do so at incredible speed, culminating in a data center that can scale as necessary in both the horizontal and vertical planes.
+These are enormous centres that use the latest tech to allow multiple servers to work together.
+They do so at incredible speed, culminating in a data centre that can scale as necessary in both the horizontal and vertical planes.

 This is about restricting the flow of data between countries.
 Many territories have made it mandatory that user-sensitive data is stored within their borders, rather than anywhere else in the world.
 This is increasing the need for local data centres across the globe – and is something that’s only set to increase.